-The pandemic has made these values clearer than ever.
-Millions of people have been changing jobs in search of greater flexibility, a raise, or a career in a whole new industry.
-The latest data for the Great Resignation (or, as some call it, The Great Realization) shows that a record 4.5 million American workers left their jobs in November 2021!
+The pandemic made these values clearer than ever.
+Millions of people changed jobs in search of greater flexibility, a raise, or a career in a whole new industry.
+Data for the Great Resignation (or, as some call it, The Great Realization) shows that a record 4.5 million American workers left their jobs in November 2021!

 It’s not always easy finding and starting over in a new job.
 And it can be even more challenging for people with speech and communication issues.
 They may struggle with public speaking, speech clarity, or even discrimination in the workplace.
 And they may avoid opportunities for career growth as a result.

 This is where speech therapy comes in!
 Whether you’d like to treat a stutter, interview more successfully, or strengthen your speaking and presenting skills, a speech-language pathologist can help you do it.
 There are many reasons adults seek the expertise of a speech therapist, and professional speech and communication skills is one of them.

 Professional communication skills are important for workplace success.
 They’re often a big factor in hiring and promotion.
 Communication skills may include the following: